Two Feathers Ministries

 Backpacks to Yakama

 After a mission trip to the Yakama Indian Reservation, the Keseckers launched a Christmas campaign to provide children with gift-filled backpacks.
-This initiative blossomed into a legacy of service — to date, 6,375 backpacks have been delivered to children in need.
+This initiative blossomed into a legacy of service — to date, 6,375 backpacks have been delivered to children in Washington, New Mexico, and Mississippi.

 2010